 She wipes away tears, still laughing, but more quietly.
 "That's precisely why I was named Holly.
 I was born on Christmas."

 Oh.
 "That's cool," I say.
-I'm feeling a bit more comfortable than before.
+She nods and turns her head back to her lap.
+But I'm feeling a bit more comfortable than before.

 "Let's go somewhere," Holly suggests.